 Whilst the Little Wandle sequence of learning is very similar to that of Letters and Sounds, there are differences in how the scheme is delivered and particularly in how it links to reading books.

 If you have older children who have attended Hilton you will find a key difference in the approach to reading books.
 Under Little Wandle children will read a practice book each week in school, with three different aspects of reading teaching being applied to that book.
 The book will be at the correct phonic stage for your child and as such will be ‘fully decodable’ using the sounds they have become secure in during phonics teaching in the previous half term.
 Your child will then bring this same book home.

 If your child is reading the practice book with little help, please don’t worry that it’s too easy – your child needs to develop fluency and confidence in reading.
 Listen to them read the book.
 Remembering to give them lots of praise – celebrate their success!
 If they can’t read a word, read it to them.
 After they have finished, talk about the book together.

 Reading for Pleasure

 The children will also bring a library book home each week to enjoy sharing with you, for example, as a bedtime story.
-Your child will not be able to read this on their own.
+Your child may not be able to read this on their own.
 This book is for you both to read and enjoy together.
-Read it to or with them.
+Read it to, or with them.
 Discuss the pictures, enjoy the story, predict what might happen next, use different voices for the characters, explore the facts in a non-fiction book.
 The main thing is that you both have fun!